-Netflix’s Wednesday Is a Lesson in ‘Paying Homage’ Without Plagiarizing
+Netflix’s Wednesday Is a Lesson in Paying Homage While Adapting to the Times

 Mental health — among the foremost topics of debate and discussion, both online and in real life — also occupies critical space in Wednesday‘s narrative.
 Instead of the usual lectures on the omnipotence of therapy, though, Wednesday sheds light on how the professional mental health space is notorious for invalidating the lived experiences of non-neurotypical people in a bid to rationalize them.
 That’s a bitter truth neurodivergent people are consistently agitating against.
 At the same time, however, the show doesn’t villainize its only mental health professional — Dr. Valerie Kinbott (played by Riki Lindhome) — either.
 In fact, it proves that Wednesday was wrong to do so.
 Wednesday‘s makers also attempted to put in a good word about the advantages of family therapy.

-Overall, Wednesday acknowledges the reality of the mental health space while recognizing that therapy is, perhaps, our best bet in a world as messed up as the present.
+Overall, Wednesday acknowledges the reality of the mental health space, at the moment, while recognizing that therapy is, perhaps, our best bet in a world as messed up as the present.

 What also merits a mention, here, is the apparent neurodivergence of Wednesday Addams.
 Is she indeed autistic?
 We don’t know yet.
-But what makes her autistic coding more palatable, perhaps — especially compared to The Big Bang Theory‘s Sheldon Cooper, which was written and played by merely “utiliz[ing] some of those ‘Aspergian’ traits” as though autism is a plot device; and BBC’s Sherlock where autism and sociopathy are used almost interchangeably to describe the central character’s eccentricities — is the fact that it’s the creation of Tim Burton, who, reportedly, identifies as autistic himself.
+But what makes her autistic-coding more palatable, perhaps — especially compared to The Big Bang Theory‘s Sheldon Cooper, which was written and played by merely “utiliz[ing] some of those ‘Aspergian’ traits” as though autism is a plot device; and BBC’s Sherlock where autism and sociopathy are used almost interchangeably to describe the central character’s eccentricities — is the fact that it’s the creation of Tim Burton, who, reportedly, identifies as autistic himself.

 So, for me, as an autistic person, Wednesday also spoke to the power of representation.
-And the fact that the “non-normie outcasts” banded together in the end to fight its “normie enemy” was, for me, yet another instance of disability communities offering support, belongingness, and strength to disabled individuals who are, often, denied precisely that in a “normal”-obsessed culture.
+And, the fact that the “non-normie outcasts” banded together in the end to fight their “normie enemy” was, for me, yet another instance of disability communities offering support, belongingness, and strength to disabled individuals who are, often, denied precisely that in a “normal”-obsessed culture.